 Bermuda grass is a tough grass, known for growing quickly and being highly durable.
-This makes it an excellent choice for a lawn that’s going to get a lot of wear and tear, but sometimes it spreads to places it shouldn’t.
+This makes it an excellent choice for a lawn that’s going to get a lot of wear and tear, but growing Bermuda grass in your yard can be a headache, as it can spread to places it shouldn’t.
 If a neighbor has Bermuda grass, you may have noticed it creeping into your yard.
 Even if you planted it yourself, it will often end up in gardens or other sections of the lawn that you’d like to be grass-free.
 Here are some simple guidelines for getting rid of unwanted Bermuda grass.

 There are a range of things that can kill Bermuda grass.
 The most obvious things are herbicides.
 There are a lot of herbicides on the market, but be aware that they will kill other plants, as well.
 There are some herbicides that specifically target weeds and leave grass alone, but these won’t kill Bermuda grass.